Leah1977/Fit_Time_MS4/README.md

 ## Home page

-The home page is made up of a logo "Fit Time"
+The home page is made up of a logo, "Fit Time."

-There is a drop-down, select menu to the right, which expands to show login/register option.
+There is a drop-down, select menu to the right, which expands to show the login/register option.
-When logged in users can also access their profile page here.
+When logged in, users can also access their profile page here.

 ![dropdown menu option](media/readmeimages/account_dropdown.png)